Frequently Asked Questions, answered

 - We do not buy or consign individual pieces because we are terrible at sales and your watch will languish in the case for probably years.
 We do buy watchmakers' estates for the right price.

-Can I trade you my old watch for service on another?
+Can I trade you my old watch (old tools/my cat/services rendered) for service on a watch?

-- Sadly, our landlord does not take watches in payment for the space we rent, so we must insist on monetary payment at this time.
+- Sadly, our landlord does not take watches (or old tools, unfortunately) in payment for the space we rent, so we must insist on monetary payment at this time.

 I want to build a watch/take apart great-grandad's railroad pocket watch!
 How do I start?